haileyljohnson/haileyljohnson.github.io/_publications/2023-10-22-conversational-agents-TBI.md

 date: 2023-10-22
 venue: 'Proceedings of the 25th International ACM SIGACCESS Conference on Computers and Accessibility'
 paperurl: 'https://dl.acm.org/doi/abs/10.1145/3597638.3608385'
-citation: 'Hu, Yaxin, et al. &quot;Investigating Day-to-day Experiences with Conversational Agents by Users with Traumatic Brain Injury.&quot; <i>Proceedings of the 25th International ACM SIGACCESS Conference on Computers and Accessibility<i>.
+citation: 'Hu, Yaxin, et al. &quot;Investigating Day-to-day Experiences with Conversational Agents by Users with Traumatic Brain Injury.&quot; <i>Proceedings of the 25th International ACM SIGACCESS Conference on Computers and Accessibility</i>.
 2023.'

 ---